Azure/Vision-AI-DevKit-Pages/docs/_docs/04a-Reboot.md

     name: macOS
 last_modified_at: 2019-04-17
 ---
-## What you will need
+## What you may need

 * ADB command line utility. ([instructions]({{ '/docs/platform_tools/#adb' | relative_url }}){:target="_blank"})

-## Reboot the Vision AI DevKit hardware
+## Options to reboot the camera

 * Click the reset button once, using the pin hole on the right side of the camera.
 * Press the power button on the back once.
-* Use the command line
+* Long press the power button more than 12 seconds, to force a power down of the hardware.
+Then hold the power button for more than 12 seconds again to power up the hardware.
+* Command line:

   ```cmd
   adb reboot
   ```

-* Long press the power button more than 12 seconds, to force a power down of the hardware.
-Then hold the power button for more than 12 seconds again to power up the hardware.